SovereignCloudStack/open-operations-manifesto/README.md

 # Open Operations Manifesto

+## Licenses

+The content of this repository is published under multiple licenses.
+The manifesto itself is licensed under [CC-BY-SA 4.0](LICENSE-DOCS).
+All source code is licensed under the [MIT](LICENSE-CODE) license.

 ## I want to sign the manifesto.
 How can I do this?

 Thank you for intending to sign our Open Operations Manifesto.